briis/unifiprotect/README.md

 The first two devices run Unifi's own operating system called UnifiOS, and the CKGP with Firmware V2.0.18 or greater also runs UnifiOS.
 This is important to note, as you will need to know this during installation if your NVR Device runs UnifiOS or not.

+Ubiquity released V2.0.24 as an official firmware release for the CloudKey+, and it is recommended that people upgrade to this UnifiOS based firmware for their CloudKey+, as this gives a much better realtime experience.

 CKGP with Firmware V1.x **do NOT run UnifiOS**

 In the following we are refering to Devices that do run UnifiOS as *UnifiOS Devices* and devices that do NOT run UnifiOS as *NON UnifiOS Devices*